VinceCardillo/comp3005_student-database/README.md

     Click "Execute" or press F5

     NOTE: Please ensure you keep the database open to be able to connect to it when using the program below.

     Download the assignment3_code.py file
+    NOTE: The user name and password on line 56 and 57 might need to be updated if they are different on your machine.

     Navigate to the location of the file and open a command prompt in this directory.
     Enter the command "python assignment3_code.py" to launch the program.